 Ingredients

-- 1 cup (120 g) powdered sugar (optional for glaze)
+1 cup (120 g) powdered sugar (for glaze)

-- 2–3 Tbsp milk or cream (optional for glaze)
+2–3 Tbsp milk or cream (for glaze)

-- ¼ tsp vanilla extract (optional for glaze)
+¼ tsp vanilla extract (for glaze)

 Instructions

-- Preheat oven to 350 °F (175 °C).
+Step 1: Preheat your oven to 350 °F (175 °C).
 Line two baking sheets with parchment paper.

 Notes